Frank-Gu-Lab/disco-np-paper/README.md

 *Transfer-base nuclear magnetic resonance uncovers unique mechanisms for protein-polymer and protein nanoparticle binding*
 ![Image](./data/misc/figure0-v4-alt-e.png)

+In this work we characterize several nanoparticles with [DISCO-NMR](https://pubs.acs.org/doi/10.1021/acs.biomac.1c00944) and uncover unique mechanisms of interaction when comparing nanomaterials and their parent polymers.
+We also found that the choice of underlying nanoparticle is influential in determining interactions with mucin, even if they are coated with the same polymer.
 --------
 ### Environment Setup Steps:
 1) Clone Repository to local machine